Extr4ordinary/KOU-ProjectTrackingSystem-Laravel/README.md

 **You can:**
  - If you're a student at there, you can create a new project idea and you can follow the thesis steps.
  - If you're a teacher at there, you can see your students and approve their projects.
  - If you're admin , you can see all users and create a new one.
-Admin can also you can change the active period.
+Admin can also you can change the active term.

 ## Platform Support